IBG4-CBCLab/TopEC/README.md

 Then execute from command line:

 ```
-python create_dataset.py
+python create_h5dataset.py
 ```

-This takes a while as it needs to process many .pdb files
+This takes a while as it needs to process many .pdb files.

 ## Running